GSM Listening Bugs

-GSM bugs are also known as mobile phone bugs and infinity bugs. based around mobile technology, these devices provide a discreet listening facility with an unlimited distance (network provider permitting).
+GSM bugs are also known as mobile phone bugs and infinity bugs. based around mobile technology, these listening devices offer a discreet listening facility with an unlimited distance (network provider permitting).

 Up until a few years ago radio frequency transmitters were relied upon to provide an eavesdropping solution, albeit over only relatively short distances, generally up to about 800 metres line of sight.
 These devices are still available, but have been outlawed by OFCOM legislation and are therefore not legal to sell into the UK or operate in the UK without a radio broadcast licence.
 GSM Bugs use the existing GSM network as a transmission tool